 We’ve all been there - you wake up in the morning, look in the mirror, and BOOM.
 A huge, inflamed, angry-looking pimple splat in the middle of your forehead that seems to scream “look at me!” to everyone who crosses your path.
 When breakouts start to push their way to the surface of the skin, many of us enter panic mode.

 Forget about letting it run its natural course; we need this thing gone - now!
-You immediately break out the heavy artillery and fight back with the strongest spot treatment you can possibly find… only to end up with a dry, scaly, irritated mess that’s impossible to clever up.
+You immediately break out the heavy artillery and fight back with the strongest spot treatment you can find… only to end up with a dry, scaly, irritated mess that’s impossible to clever up.
 Now what??

 It’s important to fully understand acne spot treatment before you start slathering them onto every blemish and zit you see.
 When you use the correct spot treatments correctly, they can be handy products that deliver quick, effective results.

 What is acne spot treatment?

 Spot treatments are very concentrated, high-strength products that deliver active ingredients straight to the blemish.
 Unlike cleansers, toners, or serum, spot treatments are used to heal specific, individual pimples and are not used over the entire face.
 Some spot treatments are meant to be left overnight, while others dry clear and used during the day.
 Even patches can be used as miniature “pimple bandaids” to speed up the healing process.
 Generally, spot treatments work best for surface-level papules and pustules.
 They don’t work as efficiently on more severe blemishes like acne cysts or nodules.
-Beware to prevent future breakouts; one needs to apply effective anti-acne topical medications to the whole area, not just to single pimples.
+Beware to prevent future breakouts; one needs to apply effective anti-acne topical medications to the whole area, not just single pimples.

 Benefits of acne spot treatment

 Spot treatments deliver acne-fighting ingredients straight to the source.
 They help reduce redness, pain, and swelling of stubborn pimples and can loosen the blockage within the pore that caused the blemish in the first place!
 Spot treatment can also decrease the risk of infection by minimizing bacteria on the surface of the skin.

 How to choose the best acne spot treatment for you?